Rxyalxrd/bmstu_2_sem_differential-equations/README.md

    - Open the desired `.ipynb` file and run the cells sequentially.

 4. **Run the Python script**:
-   - Execute the `import numpy as np.py` script in a Python environment:
+   - Execute the `mathmodel.py` script in a Python environment:
      ```sh
-     python import\ numpy\ as\ np.py
+     python mathmodel.py
      ```